lindenb/mod_bio/README.md

 ***mod_bio*** is a set of ***Apache modules*** ( http://httpd.apache.org/modules/ ) for Bioinformatics based on the <a href="https://github.com/samtools/htslib">htslib C</a> library.
 It provides a quick way to explore bioinformatics files and to develop ***web applications*** using  remote data.

+* Installing mod_bio: see below
+* Installing the example: see below

 The files currently managed by mod_bio are:

 * ***BAM*** files ( http://www.ncbi.nlm.nih.gov/pubmed/19505943 )